SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 ## End-To-End Tests

 All new features in Spartacus require end-to-end tests written with [Cypress](https://www.cypress.io/).
 Please ensure that new feature have end-to-end tests, and that they are passing.
-You also need to add the jira ticket number of your epic/feature/user-story/backlog-item to the description of your tests, in order for them to be picked up by cumulus for traceability.
+You also need to add the Jira ticket number of your epic/feature/user story/backlog item to the description of your tests.
+This is done so they can be picked up by Cumulus for traceability.

 When applicable, write end-to-end tests to ensure that your new or updated feature is foolproof.
 If it makes sense to write end-to-end tests, the minimum requirement is to write basic UI end-to-end tests.
 You can also consider writing UI end-to-end tests with a user-flow, but this is optional.